SensorAnalyticsAus/KM-GEN/README.md

 Hu's method is the fastest.
 It selects more accurately, collecting more novel scenes at some loss of continuity between the scenes making the time-lapse a bit choppier.

 [Swedish Railcam | High Speed Polar Train an A.I.
 Rendition](https://youtu.be/rNEWurCoHp8?si=DAtGZgXiaU_yWRPr) runs a 3 hours 41 minutes train cabin cam from Narvik-Pitkäjärvi in under one minute. *ORB* descriptors' option used.
+[Hu Invariant version](https://youtu.be/jUA5yO4TNNw) is added for comparison.

 ### Usage
 * The images should be of adequate resolution, e.g. 480 x 640 or above.